uriweb/uri-component-library/README.md

 * Adds a quote component
 * The tab component is now an enclosing shortcode
   - **This is a breaking change.**  To remedy, move any content in the `[cl-tab]` `body` attribute to between the opening and closing `[cl-tab]` tags (see [#69](https://github.com/uriweb/uri-component-library/pull/69)).
-* Fixes an issue that may cause superheros to not size properly when the page is reloaded
+* Fixes an issue that may cause superheroes to not size properly when the page is reloaded
 * Fixes an issue with validating urls that omit the url protocol

 For complete details, see the [commit history](https://github.com/uriweb/uri-component-library/pull/70/commits) and the [issue tracker](https://github.com/uriweb/uri-component-library/issues).